vivianequeiroz/delivery-back-end-app/README.md

-#Delivery back-end app
+# Delivery back-end app

 The goal of this project is to review some main concepts of the object oriented programming using Java language.

-Some of the main concepts reviewed are:
+Some of the these concepts reviewed are:

 - Classes and objects
 - Encapsulation and usage of get and set